holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 Now you are going to want to make sure your monitoring tool that can be configured to take all sorts of actions never just stops running, leaving you flying blind.
 No noise from your servers means all good right?
 Not necessarily.
 Your monitoring tool just has to keep running, no ifs or buts about it.
 So let us make sure of that now.

-When Monit is `apt-get install`‘ed on Debian, it gets installed and configured to run as a daemon.
+When Monit is `apt-get install`â€˜ed on Debian, it gets installed and configured to run as a daemon.
 This is defined in Monits init script.
 Monits init script is copied to `/etc/init.d/` and the run levels set-up for it upon installation.
 This means when ever a run level is entered the init script will be run taking either the single argument of `stop` (example: `/etc/rc0.d/K01monit`), or `start` (example: `/etc/rc2.d/S17monit`).
 Remember we [discussed run levels](#vps-countermeasures-disable-remove-services-harden-what-is-left-disable-exim) previously?

 **systemd to the rescue**